jingquanalex/workshop_threejs_2021/readme.md

 });
 ```

-The Lambertian shading model defines a simple function to calculate reflected light values for a perfectly diffuse surface.
+The Lambertian shading model defines a simple function to calculate reflected light values for a perfectly diffuse mesh surface.
 It can be used to render a rough-looking appearance for materials like wood or stone.
-The reflected light value at a surface location is calculated from the dot product of the surface normal N and the light vector L (N dot L).
+The reflected light intensity value at a surface location is computed by the dot product of the surface normal N (at that surface location) and the light vector L (N dot L).

 In some text, the angle between the normal and light vectors is cos θ.

 > ![figure](/media/docs/p5.png)
 > Source: https://learnopengl.com/Lighting/Basic-Lighting

-In three.js, the `MeshLambertMaterial` evaluates the reflected light value per-vertex (i.e. at each vertex of the mesh), and the resulting values are interpolated across the fragments the vertices spans.
-We set the color of the material to yellow.
+In three.js, the `MeshLambertMaterial` evaluates the reflected light value per-vertex (i.e. at each vertex of the mesh), and the reflected light intensity values at each vertex are interpolated across the fragments that the triangle primitive spans.
+We also set the color of the material to yellow and convert the color value to linear color space.

 > `MeshLambertMaterial` https://threejs.org/docs/?q=meshla#api/en/materials/MeshLambertMaterial

+> Check out the applet for a visualization of dot product: https://www.falstad.com/dotproduct/

-- We modify the `meshBox` object to use our newly created `materialLambert`:
+- Finally, we modify the `meshBox` object we have created to use the `MeshLambertMaterial`:

 ```javascript
 // Create the Threejs box mesh that uses MeshLambertMaterial